A

 The Best Dog Food

-The American Eskimo should be fed on half a cup to 1.5 cups of high-quality dry food divided in two separate meals (though the exact amount depends on the dog’s age, size, activity level, and metabolism).
+The American Eskimo should be fed on half a cup to 1.5 cups of high-quality dry food divided into two separate meals (though the exact amount depends on the dog’s age, size, activity level, and metabolism).
 Dog treats are also a useful way to reinforce training.
 Obesity isn’t a significant problem for this highly energetic breed (at least until middle age), but you should nevertheless keep an eye on its weight and be prepared to adjust its calorie intake as needed.

 Maintenance and Grooming